abondar/django-copyist/docs/source/overview.rst

 Here we are working with the same config as in the previous example, but now we have `Counterpart` with `external_id` 2 only in the `Project1` and not in the `Project2`.
 And it's here where :py:class:`.CopyResult` comes into play.
 We can see that the copy process failed because the counterpart with `external_id` 2 was not found in the destination project.

-By observing the :py:attr:`.django_copyist.config.CopyResult.set_to_filter_map` attribute, we can see that the counterpart with `external_id` 2 was not matched.
+By observing the :py:attr:`.CopyResult.set_to_filter_map` attribute, we can see that the counterpart with `external_id` 2 was not matched.

 If it is happening in interactive context, you can prompt user to resolve this issue or accept the fact that some data won't be copied.

-If we want to confirm that the copy process should continue regardless, we can set the :py:attr:`.confirm_write` attribute to `True` and pass the :py:attr:`.django_copyist.config.CopyResult.set_to_filter_map` attribute to the :py:attr:`.CopyRequest` object.
+If we want to confirm that the copy process should continue regardless, we can set the :py:attr:`.confirm_write` attribute to `True` and pass the :py:attr:`.django_copyist.config.CopyResult.set_to_filter_map` attribute to the :py:class:`~.CopyRequest` object.

 .. note::

-    The :py:attr:`django_copyist.config.CopyRequest.set_to_filter_map` is passed, so that :py:class:`.Copyist` can verify that list of unmatched values remained the same between copy calls.
-If it changed, unsuccessful result with reason :py:attr:`.django_copyist.config.AbortReason.DATA_CHANGED_STF` will be returned.
+    The :py:attr:`.CopyRequest.set_to_filter_map` is passed, so that :py:class:`~django_copyist.copyist.Copyist` can verify that list of unmatched values remained the same between copy calls.
+If it changed, unsuccessful result with reason :py:attr:`~.DATA_CHANGED_STF` will be returned.

 Set to filter using custom function
 ------------------------------------